 Get equipped with the tools you need to protect yourself from someone’s alcoholism.

-Al-Anon Family Groups. the sister program to Alcoholics Anonymous, is a great resource for those affected by the disease of alcoholism.
+Al-Anon Family Group, a 12-Step program similar to Alcoholics Anonymous (AA), is a great resource for those affected by the disease of alcoholism.
 When you attend open meetings of Al-Anon (they’re free), not only will you see that you’re not alone but you’ll also learn helpful and effective tools for dealing with another person’s addiction.

 Check out these other useful and trustworthy resources:

 - Substance Abuse and Mental Health Services Administration (SAMHSA)

 - National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 Avoid giving or lending money to an alcoholic.

 In just about every case of active alcoholism we see, there’s at least one family member or friend who continues to provide financial support.
 Unfortunately, that person can undo all the other efforts everyone else is trying to make.
 Why?
 Because as long as someone in active addiction has access to money, the motivation to quit just won’t be there.